o3de/community/process-docs-and-markdown/website-updates.md

 # O3DE Website Updates

-This is a guide to assit with common website updates for banners, color code changes, logo updates, etc.
+This is a guide to assist with common website updates such as updates for banners, color code changes, and logo updates.

 ## Table Of Contents
   * [Banners](#banners)